Gelbpunkt/aioscheduler/README.md

 There are `QueuedScheduler` and `TimedScheduler`, whereas TimedScheduler is the default for Managers.

+The TimedScheduler compares datetime objects to UTC by default, to disable it, pass `prefer_utc=False` to the constructor.

 ```py
 import asyncio
 from datetime import datetime, timedelta